sbezo/linux-network-lab-2025/README.md

 ```

 ## Prepare certificates:
-You can use existing certificates and skip this step,
+Create your own new certificates.
-or create your own new certificates by:
+You need to run this just once.

 ```
 rm -rf ./certs